manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 @title hello @body world
 ```

 Field limit operator limits subsequent searching to a given field.
-Normally, query will fail with an error message if given field name does not exist in the searched index.
+Normally, query will fail with an error message if given field name does not exist in the searched table.
 However, that can be suppressed by specifying `@@relaxed` option at the very beginning of the query:

 ```sql
 @@relaxed @nosuchfield my query
 ```

-This can be helpful when searching through heterogeneous indexes with different schemas.
+This can be helpful when searching through heterogeneous tables with different schemas.

 Field position limit additionally restricts the searching to first N position within given field (or fields).
 For example, `@body [50] hello` will not match the documents where the keyword `hello` occurs at position 51 and below in the body.